braintree/braintree_ios/Docs/Drop-In-Update.md

 - And more...

 # Fetch last used payment method
-Usually, you’ll want to check if your user already has existing payment methods using `BTDropInController:fetchDropInResultForAuthorization` to determine if you need to show the Drop-In payment picker.
+If you user already has an existing payment method, you may not need to show the Drop-In payment picker.
+You can check if they have an existing payment method using `BTDropInController:fetchDropInResultForAuthorization`.
 Note that the handler will only return a result when using a client token that was created with a `customer_id`. `BTDropInResult` makes it easy to get a description and icon of the payment method.

 ![Example payment method icon and description](saved-paypal-method.png "Example payment method icon and description")